fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 `Rake` is a gem that enables us to automate many tasks that may be required in the development process, like setting up directories and environments, running testing, Git commands and deployment of our program.
 It does this by executing a series of tasks contained in a `Rakefile`, where tasks are methods designed to execute some code using domain specific language.

 ### How does Rake work?
-We can execute rake tasks by using `rake TASK_NAME` (it's recommended to use `bundle exec rake TASK_NAME` in the event we're using Bundler in our application to avoid version conflicts) in the CLI to run a particular task that's defined within a `Rakefile`.
-Otherwise, we can simply run `bundle exec rake` to execute the default task in the `Rakefile`.
+We need to set up a number of tasks in a `Rakefile`, using the domain specific language.
+There is a `desc` method, which will output a short description of the task being run, as well as the `task` method, which specifies a snippet of code which is run when that task is executed using the `rake TASK_NAME` command.
+We can also run `rake` without a specified task name - this will cause `rake` to run a default task, which we can specify in the `Rakefile`.
 We can also use `rake -T` to display all the tasks that are in our `Rakefile`.